How to Paint a House Exterior

 When all the prep and priming is done, it's time to apply the finish paint to the siding and trim.
 In most cases, you will want to paint the siding on your house first, and then paint the trim.
 After the siding is dry you can come back and paint windows, shutters, and any corner moldings.

 An exception to this would be the case of wide overhangs or soffits.
 These should be painted first, and then the siding should be done.
-This will prevent splatters on your newly painted surfaces.
+This will prevent accidental paint splatter on your newly finished surfaces below.

 Painting Lap Siding

 The type of siding you have will determine the painting technique to use.
 For most houses, some type of horizontal siding will be the case.
 This can include old lap-type siding where boards are nailed, one overlapping the one below, horizontally across the side of a house.

 It can also include new aluminum and vinyl siding that is molded to look like old lap siding.
 These surfaces are best painted using a brush about 2½ inches wide or more to coat the horizontal runs.
 This will produce a nice, smooth paint finish if it's done right.

 Use an extension ladder with rags or rubber bumpers wrapped over the ends to protect the siding from smudges and scratches.
 Plan to do 3 or 4 boards at a time and set the ladder just under the last board you intend to paint.
 Start at the top of the siding and brush from one side of the house, all the way across to the other.

 Begin by painting a sharp line between the top lap board and the soffit as far as you can reach.
 Then coat the lap joints between the remaining boards in the run.